Our staff will respond to your query promptly and provide detailed information to your questions.

 Day 5 - After breakfast, transfer to Rovaniemi airport (stop in Rovaniemi optional)

 Prices are per person.
-Child price valid for children age 4-14.
-Minimum 2 adults.
+Family quad share applies when 2 adults share with 2 children age 4-11.
 Please contact us for a personalised quote for larger families.
-Early indicative price for 2019.
+Early indicative price for 2020.

 2 Jan 2020